-A car park survey was undertaken by

-Standish Voice and a joint

-working group set up with Wigan Council in

-2016 to identify and assess a number of

-potential sites for additional car parking.

-This included time-limited parking on

-private sites with one option being the

-provision of public parking spaces as

-new retail development is created.
-This, however, is dependent on retail development coming forward.
+A car park survey was undertaken by Standish Voice and a joint working group set up with Wigan Council in 2016 to identify and assess a number of potential sites for additional car parking.
+This included timelimited parking on private sites with one option being the provision of public parking spaces as new retail development is created.
+But this is dependent on retail development coming forward.